icodewith-ai/icodewithai-code/content/blog/an-overview-of-ai-bias-types.md

 date = "2025-05-25T12:40:48-07:00"
 author = "marcelo-lewin"
 draft = false
-description = "Get an overview the various types of bias that can affect AI models, what they are and where they can manifest in the AI lifecycle." summary = "Get an overview the various types of bias that can affect AI models, what they are and where they can manifest in the AI lifecycle." image = "/images/blog/default.png" displayImageInline = false
+summary = "Get an overview the various types of bias that can affect AI models, what they are and where they can manifest in the AI lifecycle." image = "/images/blog/default.png" displayImageInline = false